 QUALIFICATION RULES

-Compulsory Modules, NQF Level 5, 162 Credits:
+Compulsory Modules, Level 5, 144 Credits:

-Compulsory Modules, NQF Level 6, 168 Credits:
+Compulsory Modules, Level 6, 168 Credits:

-• Human Anatomy, 48 Credits.
+• Human Anatomy, 48 credits.

-• Molecular Medicine, 48 Credits.
+• Molecular Medicine, 48 credits.

-• Medical Thought and Practice, 24 Credits.
+• Medical Thought and Practice, 24 credits.

-Compulsory Modules, NQF Level 7, 192 Credits:
+Compulsory Modules, Level 7, 192 Credits:

-• Integrated Basic Medical and Human Sciences A, 192 Credits.
+• Integrated Basic Medical and Human Sciences A, 192 credits.

-Compulsory Modules, NQF Level 8, 576 Credits:
+Compulsory Modules, Level 8, 576 Credits:

-• Integrated Basic Medical and Human Sciences B, 192 Credits.
+• Integrated Basic Medical and Human Sciences B, 192 credits.

-• Integrated Clinical Medicine A, 192 Credits.
+• Integrated Clinical Medicine A, 192 credits.

-• Integrated Clinical Medicine B, 192 Credits.
+• Integrated Clinical Medicine B, 192 credits.

 • EXIT LEVEL OUTCOMES

-• At the end of the Bachelor of the qualification the qualifying learner will be competent to assess the range of health problems that are presented to doctors and use a range of solutions for their recognition, investigation, treatment and prevention.
+1. Assess the range of health problems that are presented to doctors and use a range of solutions for their recognition, investigation, treatment and prevention.

-• At the end of the degree the qualifying learner will be competent to apply knowledge and skills acquired to determine the causes of disease and to solve medical problems.
+2. Apply knowledge and skills acquired to determine the causes of disease and to solve medical problems.

-4) Working with others as a member of a team, group, organisation, or community.
+4. Work with others as a member of a team, group, organisation, or community.

-• At the end of the qualification the qualifying learner will have acquired and will demonstrate self-direction and independence in their learning in order to become lifelong learners, and will recognise personal educational needs, utilise appropriate learning situations and evaluate their own progress.
+7. Demonstrate self-direction and independence in their learning in order to become lifelong learners, and will recognise personal educational needs, utilise appropriate learning situations and evaluate their own progress.

-• ASSOCIATED ASSESSMENT CRITERIA
+ASSOCIATED ASSESSMENT CRITERIA

 • Apply a problem-solving model to the assessment of patients to develop and test hypotheses.